Ali-Stanford/ChatGPT_Programming_Numerical_Methods/README.md

-# ChatGPT_Numerical_Method_Coding
+# ChatGPT for Programming Numerical Methods
-Coding numerical methods using ChatGPT: successes, failures, and challenges
+Programming numerical methods using ChatGPT: successes, failures, and challenges